-Admission arrangements to the Reception Year in September 2023
+Admission arrangements to the Reception Year in September 2024

 At our school, pupils are normally admitted at the beginning of the school year (1 September - 31 August) in which they reach their fifth birthday.
-Parents whose children were born between 1 September 2018 and 31 August 2019 may apply for them to be admitted to the Reception Year in September 2023.
+Parents whose children were born between 1 September 2019 and 31 August 2020 may apply for them to be admitted to the Reception Year in September 2024.
 There are 60 places (the published admission number or PAN) available.

-Parents of a child whose fifth birthday falls between 1 September 2023 and 31 March 2024 may defer entry until their child reaches compulsory school age (the term beginning in January or April after his or her fifth birthday).
-The school will hold the deferred place for the child (provided it is taken up during the school year 2023-24), although, in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it.
+Parents of a child whose fifth birthday falls between 1 September 2024 and 31 March 2025 may defer entry until their child reaches compulsory school age (the term beginning in January or April after his or her fifth birthday).
+The school will hold the deferred place for the child (provided it is taken up during the school year 2024-25), although, in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it.

-For children whose fifth birthday falls between 1 April 2024 and 31 August 2024 (summer born children) who do not reach compulsory school age until September 2023, parents who do not wish them to start school in school year 2023-24 but to be admitted to the Reception Year in September 2024 should proceed as follows: They should apply at the usual time for a place in September 2023 together with a written request that the child is admitted outside his or her normal age group to the Reception year in September 2024.
+For children whose fifth birthday falls between 1 April 2025 and 31 August 2025 (summer born children) who do not reach compulsory school age until September 2025, parents who do not wish them to start school in school year 2024-25 but to be admitted to the Reception Year in September 2025 should proceed as follows: They should apply at the usual time for a place in September 2024 together with a written request that the child is admitted outside his or her normal age group to the Reception year in September 2025.
 NB parents would need to provide supporting reasons for seeking a place outside the normal age group and should discuss the position with the head teacher as early as possible.
-The school will consider the request carefully and if it is agreed this should be clear before the national offer day (17 April 2023), their application for the normal age group may be withdrawn before any place is offered.
-They should then reapply in the normal way (no later than 15 January 2024) for a Reception place in September 2024.
-If their request is refused, the parents must decide whether to wait for any other offer of a place in September 2023 (NB it will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the of the summer term 2024 for a Year 1 place in September 2024.
-Parents should be aware that the Year 1 group may have no vacancies and it could be full with children transferring from the 2023-24 Reception Year group.
-NB agreement by the school in 2023 to defer does not guarantee a place in September 2024 - the normal over-subscription criteria apply.
+The school will consider the request carefully and if it is agreed this should be clear before the national offer day (16 April 2024), their application for the normal age group may be withdrawn before any place is offered.
+They should then reapply in the normal way (no later than 15 January 2025) for a Reception place in September 2025.
+If their request is refused, the parents must decide whether to wait for any other offer of a place in September 2024 (NB it will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the of the summer term 2025 for a Year 1 place in September 2025.
+Parents should be aware that the Year 1 group may have no vacancies and it could be full with children transferring from the 2024-25 Reception Year group.
+NB agreement by the school in 2024 to defer does not guarantee a place in September 2025 - the normal over-subscription criteria apply.

 Until the child reaches compulsory school age, parents may also request that s/he attend part-time.
-In such cases, detailed arrangements should be discussed with the head teacher.
+In such cases, detailed arrangements should be discussed with the Primary Phase Head Teacher.

-Parents (see Note 1) wishing to apply for the Reception Year in September 2023 must complete the common application form provided by Buckinghamshire Council (or your home Local Authority if living outside Buckinghamshire).
-The form must be returned to Buckinghamshire Council (or your home Local Authority if living outside Buckinghamshire) no later than 15 January 2023.
+Parents (see Note 1) wishing to apply for the Reception Year in September 2024 must complete the common application form provided by Buckinghamshire Council (or your home Local Authority if living outside Buckinghamshire).
+The form must be returned to Buckinghamshire Council (or your home Local Authority if living outside Buckinghamshire) no later than 15 January 2024.

 Applications received after this date will normally only be considered after all those received on or before the cut-off date.
-Offers and refusals of places will be posted by Buckinghamshire Council (or by your home Local Authority if living outside Buckinghamshire) on 17 April 2023.
+Offers and refusals of places will be posted by Buckinghamshire Council (or by your home Local Authority if living outside Buckinghamshire) on 16 April 2024.